coopie/mesite/posts/playing_around_with_noise_as_targets.md

 The end goal of this work is to find a real-world use case where NAT is an effective tool, and to investigate it's efficacy compared to other methods similar to it such as [adversarial autoencoders](https://arxiv.org/abs/1511.05644).

-Hopefully, this work will be good enough to make it into the likes of NIPs or ICLR if published.

-Additionally, if you have any feedback on this article - if you found a part of it confusing or poorly explained -  I would really like to hear from you.
+Additionally, if you have any feedback on this article - if you found a part of it confusing or poorly explained -  I would also like to hear from you.

 Send emails to:
 ```